How to Concatenate Strings in PostgreSQL

 For that purpose, we need to use concat function, which is described below.

-Concatenate String using concat function
+5. Combine String Literals using concat function

-Concat function also allows you to concatenate strings, columns and int.
+Starting PostgreSQL 9.1, Concat function also allows you to concatenate strings, columns and int.
 It accepts comma-separated parameters.
 These parameters can be strings, columns, int, null, etc.

 The key difference between || operator and concat function is that, if any of the values in concat function is null, it is automatically converted into an empty string during concatenation.